Current Projects

 Clusters: Policy

-PIs & SP Involved: Wilson, Neff, Graddy-Lovelace, Harper
+Researchers Involved: Wilson, Neff, Graddy-Lovelace, Harper

 The goal of this project is to understand how, if at all, policymakers and researchers have discussed and assessed policies historically that create wasted foods today.
 This work will reveal how wasted food has long historical developments that alter our current thoughts of this challenge as new.
 The work could re-frame current policy discourse around wasted food.